DrawZeroPoint/CURI-Walker/README.md

 | /astra\_aruco\_marker\_publisher\_2/markers | aruco\_msgs/MarkerArray     |             |
 | /nav/cmd\_vel\_nav                          | geometry\_msgs/Twist        |             |
 | /tf                                         | tf2\_msgs/TFMessage         |             |

+# Issues

+1. The Webots simulator could not run in real-time.

+   According to the official statement, the dynamic simulation is time consuming where 0.2x real-time is an reasonable performance, so no need to worry about that and the finial videos will be judged basing on the simulation time.

 [kazam]: <https://linuxhint.com/record_screen_kazaam_ubuntu/>